larryTientcheu/5BIM/readme.md

 ## How to run

 * To run this script, we directly run the file `main.py` with some arguments.
+If using `v3`, make sure to create a directory called `yolov3` to store the downloaded v3 model.

 * ```bash